IshaanPan/2D-CFD-Solver-From-Scratch-in-C/README.md

 # 2D-CFD-Solver-From-Scratch-in-C
 Personal Project of Developing a 2D Finite Volume Method Solver to Learn C and CFD Implementation.
 This is still an ongoing project.
-The base CFD Solver is made, but further work might still be done such as changing to Gauss-Seidl.
+The base CFD Solver is made, but further work might still be done such as changing to Gauss-Seidl instead of Point Jacobi and improving convergence behaviour for highly refined meshes.
 After this, GPU acceleration will be learned and implemented using CUDA.

 As of August 5, 2026: the mesh logic has been implemented, and the physics logic is being developed.
 The mesh can be visualised using Matplotlib in Python.